NREL/EnergyPlus/design/FY2020/NFP-MultipleScheduledShades.md

 Address the first request to allow multiple WindowShadingControl object to be used for a single window and not produce an error.
 Error message that is currently produced “Fenestration surface named "FOOBAR" appears on more than one WindowShadingControl list” will be removed to accommodate residential buildings where interior shading is defined by summer and winter shading factors.

-The implementation will provide appropriate error checking  for, e.g., two shading control schedules that overlap, two shading controls that are not scheduled, etc.
+Also, where multiple WindowShadingControls each deploy the same shade on the same window(s) in a zone, no error message will be generated and the shade will be deployed if any of the WindowShadingControls are activated.

 ## Approach ##